TBU Meaning in Text Explained with Real Chat Examples 💬

 TBU appears across a variety of online platforms and chats.
 Its simplicity makes it flexible for casual and semi-formal use.

-See also PM Meaning in Text Made Simple in Seconds 💬
+See also JS Meaning in Text 💬

 📱 Most common places you’ll see TBU: